Tragoportax: Palaeoecology

 Tragoportax amalthea likely inhabited lightly wooded environments.
 On the other hand, T. macedoniensis (if it is Tragoportax), however, likely inhabited more forested environments, as it possesses traits characteristic of forest-dwelling bovids, such as reductions in body and horn size.
 Based on morphological similarities with cervids like the red deer, at least some species probably were folivorous (had a leaf-heavy diet), while others were graminivorous (had a grass-heavy diet).
 An analysis of enamel stable isotopes and dental microwear of various species of bovids from the Late Miocene of Bulgaria suggests that T. rugosifrons was a mixed feeder, eating both leaves and grasses, while another microwear study of T. rugosifrons from Samos suggests it was predominantly a grazer.
+At Ravin des Zouaves-5, the δ^{13}C values of T. rugosifrons are higher than most of the other bovids.
 The microwear of T. amalthea from the fossil site of Nikiti 2 in the Chalkidiki Peninsula suggests its dietary ecospace lay somewhere on or near the boundary between mixed feeders and variable grazers, while at Samos and Pikermi, it was concluded based on its microwear to have been a grazer and a mixed feeder, respectively.
 The evolution of browsing habits in Tragoportax may have been driven by increased competition from other grazing mammal clades, such as rhinocerotids and equids.